What is Echo Command in Bash [With 3 Practical Examples]

 Note: All these characters come into action when the command option -e is enabled.

-One can even change the font and background color while using the echo command.
+To change the font and background color, use echo command with the specific character code for the colour.
 The following list contains a few escape characters that are used to change font and background color.

 Character Description Example code Output